 - Jurors talking to each other about the case outside of the deliberation room;

 Jury misconduct is grounds for a criminal appeal, as the bias of the jury may have been swayed during this unlawful communication.

 Hiring Experienced Counsel

 All of these reasons for appeal only prove one thing; that hiring experienced legal representation is essential to your case.
-If you or a loved one have been accused of a crime, Hager & Schwartz, P.A. can help!Call (305) 330-1360 now for a free consultation!
+If you or a loved one have been accused of a crime, Hager & Schwartz, P.A. can help!Call (305) 330-1360 now for an immediate consultation!